 Revival When You Can’t Go Remote

-In a colocation center, crash cart services for servers may be offered as an option to customers.
+In a colocation center, server crash cart services may be offered as an option to customers.
 The advantage for the customers is that if remote access fails at the server level, they will not have to drive or fly out to the colocation center to fix the problem in person.

 “Going Large” on Your Data Center Crash Cart